UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

     guesssep = fm_hdu[0].header['FM_SEP']
     guesspa = fm_hdu[0].header['FM_PA']

-We will generate a :py:class:`pyklip.fitpsf.FitPSF` object that we handle all of the fitting processes.
+We will generate a :py:class:`pyklip.fitpsf.FMAstrometry` object that we handle all of the fitting processes.
 The first thing we will do is create this object, and feed it in the data and forward model.
 It will use them to generate stamps of the data and forward model which can be accessed using ``fit.data_stmap`` and ``fit.fm_stamp`` respectively.
 When reading in the data, it will also generate a noise map for the data stamp by computing the standard